-Are you a low to middle-income earner?
-If your income is under a certain threshold, making voluntary after-tax super contributions before EOFY on 30 June could make you eligible for a government co-contribution.
+If your income is under a certain threshold, making voluntary after-tax super contributions before the end of the financial year (EOFY) on 30 June could make you eligible for a government super co-contribution.
 You may also be able to take advantage of the low tax rate payable in super on investment earnings.

 How does the government super co-contribution work?

-If you earn $53,564 or more you will not be eligible for a co-contribution.
+If you earn more than $54,837 before tax, you will not be eligible for the co-contribution.

-There are other conditions you need to satisfy to receive the offset.
-Visit the Australian Taxation Office (ATO) for more information.
+There are other conditions you need to satisfy to receive the co-contribution.
+Visit the Australian Taxation Office website for more information.

-What do I need to do to get this?
+What do I need to do to get the co-contribution?

-It’s as simple as making a personal contribution of up to $1,000 into your super account during the financial year.
+If you are eligible for the co-contribution, it’s as simple as making after-tax contributions of up to $1,000 into your super account during the financial year.

-You can do this by using your normal banking service to make a B-Pay payment directly to your super account.
-To do this you will need to know your personal super account B-Pay details.
-These B-Pay details can be found on the Christian Super mobile app, online via MemberAccess, or even on your most recent member statement.
-If you can’t find your account B-Pay details, call us, and we can provide them to you.
+You can do this by using your normal banking service to make a BPAY payment directly to your super account.
+To do this you will need to know your personal super account BPAY details.
+If you wish to contribute to your Christian Super account, the BPAY details can be found on the Christian Super mobile app, online via MemberAccess, or on your most recent member statement.
+If you can’t find your Christian Super account BPAY details, contact us, and we can provide them to you.

 Can’t afford to make a contribution?